Akamad007/Captricity/README.md

 To start the application open terminal.
 Make sure all the packages are installed using pip.
-Go in the application folder.
-Run the command “python manage.py runserver “ This will start the application.
+1. Go in the application folder.
+Run the command “python manage.py runserver”
+2. This will start the application.
-Start a new terminal tab.
-Run the command “python manage.py celery beat” This command will start the celery periodic scheduler.
+3. Start a new terminal tab.
+Run the command “python manage.py celery beat”
+4. This command will start the celery periodic scheduler.
 This command queues all the celery periodic tasks.
-7. Start a new terminal tab.
-Run the command “ python manage.py celery worker”
+5. Start a new terminal tab.
+Run the command “python manage.py celery worker”
-8. This command starts the celery worker and will start executing the tasks queued in the celery scheduler.
+6. This command starts the celery worker and will start executing the tasks queued in the celery scheduler.
-9. You can start using the application by going to the link localhost:8000.
+7. You can start using the application by going to the link localhost:8000.